Responsibly sourced chicken

 Why it matters

-Food made with quality ingredients is one of our top priorities, and part of our vision to source all of our food sustainably.
+Food made with quality ingredients is one of our top priorities, and part of our vision to source our food sustainably.
 That’s why for more than a decade we’ve been working with suppliers, animal welfare organizations, scientists and industry experts on our chicken sustainability journey.

-The United Nation’s Food and Agriculture Organization estimates that meat production – including chicken, pork and beef – will need to more than double by 2050 (pdf, 627KB) and global animal feed production will have to increase by 70% (pdf, 5.6MB) if we are to meet the growing population’s demands.
+The United Nation’s Food and Agriculture Organization estimates that meat production – including chicken, pork and beef – will more than double by 2050 (pdf, 627KB) and global animal feed production will have to increase by 70% (pdf, 5.6MB) if we are to meet the growing population’s demands.
 Unless action is taken to make production more sustainable, this elevated demand will increase the risk of environmental and ethical issues.
 For example, chicken feed currently uses a lot of soy, and converting land to grow soy is widely believed to be a major cause of deforestation.
 Feed production on existing cropland also provides challenges, such as preserving soil health and reducing the impact of fertilizers.

 On this page: